UK Basel 3.1: Credit risk standardised approach – exposures to institutions

 • no exposures with a residual maturity of three months or less that are denominated and funded in the national currency of the borrower shall be assigned a risk weight of less than 20%.

-A summary of the proposed classifications and applicable risk weights is given below:
+A summary of the revised classifications and applicable risk weights is given below:

 ^ As explained in the exposures to corporates’ section.